blawson69/PurseStrings/README.md

 This [Roll20](http://roll20.net/) script handles currency and currency exchanges for characters using the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped).
 It adds a "Purse" to a character for storing coinage, and will add/subtract appropriately when collecting loot, paying for goods/services, etc. (See the [Notes](#notes) below for more info.)

+PurseStrings now also manages a rudimentary inventory system, allowing a dynamic merchant experience.
+You can set up characters/NPCs with an inventory that is updated with every purchase.

 ### Coinage
 Coinage can be sent as either a list of amounts & denominations (commas and spaces between numbers and denominations are accepted), or as a shorthand list with a colon separating the amounts in denominational order from smallest to largest with zeros for placeholders.